-Calling all Prince Edward Island cooks and chefs to come compete for the title of Prince Edward Island Potato Seafood Chowder Champion!
-The PEI Potato Seafood Chowder Championship is presented by the PEI Potato Board and will promise a good time for all competitors, as well as promote the many ways to enjoy potatoes, oysters, mussels and other Island shellfish and of course, to have a good time!
+Calling all Prince Edward Island cooks and chefs to compete for the title of Prince Edward Island Potato Seafood Chowder Champion!
+The PEI Potato Board presents the Championship which is a tasty way to promote the Island’s top-quality potatoes, oysters, mussels, lobster, and other PEI shellfish and of course, to have a good time!

-- Must be a cook and/or chef of a PEI restaurant or catering business that provides a food service to the public
+- Must be a cook and/or chef at a PEI restaurant or catering business that provides a food service to the public

 - Must hold a Red Seal Certification or equivalent or be actively working as a Chef or Sous Chef

 - Competition will take place on main festival stage

 - Registration based on first come; first served

 - Space is limited; Late registration only considered based on space availability

 - Must supply a short biography for use in publicity programs and by announcers during the competition at time of registration

 - Must supply recipes at the time of registration.
 The PEI International Shellfish Festival reserves the right to use the winning recipe in festival promotional activities and will acknowledge chefs accordingly